 Inside the report you will find research that supports our three key findings:

 - Executive participation impacts success

-In additional to the high level key findings, the report includes data, analysis, case studies, actionable insights and recommendations related to the eight maturity competencies in the Community Maturity Model.
+In addition to the high-level key findings, the report includes data, analysis, case studies, actionable insights and recommendations related to the eight maturity competencies in the Community Maturity Model.

 You can access all eight years of State of Community Management Research in the The State of Community Management Toolkit which includes downloads of all eight years of the SOCM research, as well as additional related models and content for $99.